MRSamBadiei/modnarjs/README.md

 import modnarjs from "modnarjs";
 ```

-## Names
+## Name

 ### config

-> you can change default array of first & last name
+> you can change default array of first & last name.
 > only if you need to change default config!

 ```typescript